telerik/blazor-docs/_contentTemplates/editor/general.md

 #end

 #prosemirror-schema-general-info
-The Editor accepts a custom ProseMirror schema through the `Schema` parameter(`string`).
-Use this parameter to provide the name of your JS function that returns your custom schema&mdash;an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema).
+The Editor accepts a custom ProseMirror schema through its `Schema` parameter.
+Set this `string` parameter to the name of the JavaScript function that:

-This JavaScript function:

-* Must be declared in the global scope (the `window` object).
+* Is declared in the global scope (the `window` object).
-* Must return an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema)(the updated schema).
+* Returns an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema)(the updated schema).
 You can access this class from the `ProseMirror` object of the event arguments.
-* Provides an `arguments` object with the following properties:
+* Accepts an `arguments` object with the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)